Skip to content

 “Then I think that’s all.”
 Mark offered her a sweet, but quick kiss and she left.

 The next day was the big Halloween party at the Coopers.
 It was an annual affair and well-known for all kinds of surprises and silliness.
-This particular year, masks and anything obscuring one’s features were banned at the request of the Secret Service.
-To make life easier on the guests, Mark, Matt and June arrived before six p.m. and well before the 8 o’clock start time.
-So Mark, who was wearing a dark suit, anyway, got out his president mask and answered the door to the trick or treaters that were coming around.
+That particular year, masks and anything obscuring one’s features were banned at the request of the Secret Service.
+To make life easier on the guests, Mark, Matt, and June arrived before six p.m. and well before the 8 o’clock start time.
+So, Mark, who was wearing a dark suit, anyway, got out his president mask and answered the door to the trick or treaters that were coming around.

 “Are you the president?” asked one little girl.